dstore-dbap/LumberMill/README.md

 	 'received_from': 'stdin',
 	 'remote_ip': '192.168.2.20',
 	 'url': 'GET /wiki/Monty_Python/?spanish=inquisition HTTP/1.0',
+	 'fields': ['nobody', 'expects', 'the'],
 	 'params':  { u'spanish': [u'inquisition']},
 	 'user': '-'}

 ##### Notation in configuration fields like source_field or target_field:

 Just use the field name.
-If referring to a nested dict, use dots, like this:
+If referring to a nested dict or a list, use dots:

     - RegexParser:
+        source_field: fields.2

+    - RegexParser:
-        source_field: uri.path
+        source_field: params.spanish

 ##### Notation in strings:

 Use the python % formatting for strings.
-If referring to a nested dict, use dots, like this:
+If referring to a nested dict or a list, use dots:

     - ElasticSearchMultiProcessSink:
         index_name: 1perftests
-        doc_id: '%(params.spanish)s'
+        doc_id: '%(fields.0)s-%(params.spanish)s'

 ##### Notation in module filters:

 Wrap the field name in %(field_name).
 If referring to a nested dict, use dots, like this:

     - StdOutSink:
-        filter: if %(params.spanish) == '192.168.2.20'
+        filter: if %(fields.0) == "nobody" and %(params.spanish) == '192.168.2.20'

 #### Filter